hpssjellis/robocar/v1-0-0-robot-car/README.md

       14. Return to Edgeimpulse and try to improve your model.
 7. Download the exported Edgeimpulse arduino library and install the .zip file into the Arduino IDE (Sketch--> Include Library --> Add .ZIP Library).
 This is a long compile depending on your computer speed.
 Expect about 20 min for this to complete the first time, about 3 min each time after that.
 Just testing that this code compiles and can load onto the Portenta with vision shiled and a serial monitor output shows that it is working is a huge step.
 Well done if it works.
 8. Load the Arduino sketch [dot551-robocar-v1.ino](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/examples/dot5-portenta-machine-learning/dot55-robocar/dot551-robocar-v1/dot551-robocar-v1.ino) but loading it is easy from the Arduino IDE installed "Portenta Pro Community Solutions" library sketch dot551 (check for newer versions) as it will also load the included file ```#include "edge-impulse-advanced-v2.h"```.
 If you want you can manually load that included file from: [edge-impulse-advanced-v2.h](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/examples/dot5-portenta-machine-learning/dot55-robocar/dot551-robocar-v1/edge-impulse-advanced-v2.h).
 It is just a way to get rid of the complex coding, so your main file only has the necessary code that you might want to change.
-9. If you have the WaveShare grayscale 128 x 128 OLED then attach the correct pins and run the code and observe your model if it works.
+9. If you have the WaveShare grayscale 128 x 128 OLED then attach the correct pins ```  GRAYSCALE Waveshare OLED wire connections to the Portenta: , black GND, red 3v3, blue  DIN (mosi) D8, yellow (sck) D9 , orange (cs) D7, green (dc)  D6, white (reset) not needed ``` and run the code and observe your model if it works.
 This code [dot229-128x128-gray-oled.ino](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/examples/dot2-portenta-h7-with-accessories/dot22-actuators/dot229-128x128-gray-oled/dot229-128x128-gray-oled.ino) can be used just to test the WaveShare OLED with the Portenta
 10. Remove the 5 wire servo that comes with the shredder car and attach the 3 wire servo.
 The ball joints are a bit difficult to replace.
 Test the servo Portenta connection with this code [dot221-servo.ino](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/examples/dot2-portenta-h7-with-accessories/dot22-actuators/dot221-servo/dot221-servo.ino)
 11. Using a long breadboard attached to the car, connect the Big Motor Drive (Motor Driver test code [dot227-big-dc-motor-driver.ino](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/examples/dot2-portenta-h7-with-accessories/dot22-actuators/dot227-big-dc-motor-driver/dot227-big-dc-motor-driver.ino) ) making sure the high car voltage is kept away from the 5 volt USB input Portenta
 12. A tricky part of the car build is getting the main battery power to the big motor driver and deciding on if the main battery is going to power the portenta.
 We tried step-down 5V regulators etc, but the Portenta seemed very sensitive to power fluctuations when the car was running so I just powered the Portenta with a 5V USB battery pack attached to the top of the breadboard.
 Your big motor driver will need connectors for both the main battery and the motor.
 See price list [price-list.md](price-list.md)